earlejam/effective-java-notes/README.md

 - Marker interface: no method declarations, merely designates or "marks" a class that implements the interface as having some property (e.g. Serializable)
 - Marker interfaces _define a type_ that is implemented by instances of the marked class; marker annotations do not
-- Marker ineterfaces can be targeted more precisely
+- Marker interfaces can be targeted more precisely
 - The Set interface is arguable just a restricted marker interface
-- The chief advantage of marker annotations over marker interfces is that they're part of the larger annotations facility
+- The chief advantage of marker annotations over marker interfaces is that they're part of the larger annotations facility
 - How to decide between the two:
   - If it's not a class or interface, choose the annotation
   - If class or interface: "Might I want to write 1+ methods that accept objects only having this marking?"